Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Row limit

 There is a limit of 1000 rows that can be displayed.
-This is because Gramps seems to become unstable if an attempt is made to display greater number of rows (maybe a Gtk limitation). if the limit is exceeded then you will get a warning and only the first 1000 rows are displayed:
+This is because Gramps seems to become unstable if an attempt is made to display greater number of rows (maybe a Gtk limitation).
+If the limit is exceeded then you will get a warning and only the first 1000 rows are displayed:

 ![SuperTool](Warning.png)